-- Establish where the nearest Adopted Unitary Development Plan (UDP) (October 2005) designated Town, Historic or Local Park (Policy SO6) is located within the vicinity of the proposal site, and direct spending accordingly to address key identified spend priorities within each area. - The Council will consult and carefully consider existing, up-to-date relevant Plans and Strategies.
-These include the Council's Playing Pitch Strategy, Liveability Projects Programme, Wheeled Sport Strategy, once adopted, the Parks and Greenspace Strategy, the Council's Play Strategy, Dudley MBC Tree Strategy, Dudley Sport and Recreation Strategy, various Nature Conservation Management Plans, Neighbourhood Improvements Plans and any other relevant Council Plans and Strategies in order to help effectively target and identify key spend priorities within the vicinity of the proposal site. - Establish whether Community support can be demonstrated for the Section 106 open space proposed improvement works.
+- Establish where the nearest Adopted Unitary Development Plan (UDP) (October 2005) designated Town, Historic or Local Park (Policy SO6) is located within the vicinity of the proposal site, and direct spending accordingly to address key identified spend priorities within each local area. - The Council will consult and carefully consider existing, up-to-date relevant Plans and Strategies.
+These include the Council's adopted Playing Pitch Strategy, Liveability Projects Programme, Wheeled Sport Strategy, once adopted, the Parks and Greenspace Strategy, the Council's Play Strategy and Draft Cultural Strategy.
+Further relevant plans include the Dudley MBC Tree Strategy, Dudley Sport and Recreation Strategy, Visitor Economy Strategy, Economic Strategy, relevant health promotion plans and strategies, the Black Country Sports Strategy, and various Nature Conservation Management Plans.
+Other relevant Council Plans and other Strategies in order to help effectively target monies and identify key spend priorities within the vicinity of the proposal site. - Establish whether Community support can be demonstrated for the Section 106 open space proposed improvement works.
 For example, by consulting and involving locally-based Friends Groups, Neighbourhood Improvements Plans, wildlife groups operating within the Borough, and locally-based outdoor sports and recreation groups. - Exploring whether the site proposed for Section 106 open space improvement works falls within a Priority Neighbourhood. - Establish whether the off-site improvement works being proposed as part of the section 106 commuted sum would support the objectives of the Council's Safe and Sound Strategy, in particular to create diversionary activities for young people. - 8.2 Please note that the above list of criteria should not be regarded as an absolute and fully complete or exhaustive list.
 It is intended to provide an illustrative indication of the type of criteria the Council would typically use.
 Where necessary, other criteria may also be used by the Council in order to ensure that the s106 off-site open space commuted sum is effectively targeted to the right location to address current area improvement needs.